angezid/css-to-xpath-converter/README.md

 * `options` - the optional object :
   * `axis` - the XPath start axis.
 See online [converter][converter] axes dropbox tooltips.
   * `removeXPathSpaces` - strips unnecessary space characters from the XPath (they are added for readability).
   * `printError` - the callback to send error message that the converter is detected, e.g. in online [converter][converter] it is printed in the XPath editor.
-The error message also is printed in the console.

   * `uppercaseLetters` - custom uppercase letters string, using by converter to perform case-insensitive attribute value operations.
   It extends the default uppercase Latin alphabet.
 It must be compliant with `lowercaseLetters`.